 As set out in previous annual reports, since 2007, in conjunction with the Bank, the Trustee has sought to reduce the exposure of the Scheme's funding level to falls in long-term interest rates.
-Through the use of swaption contracts, Danske, on behalf of the Trustee, seeks to hedge a proportion of the Scheme's total interest rate risk.
-This combines with the Scheme's bond holdings to achieve an overall target level of interest rate hedging of 80% of non buy-in liabilities, although actual levels of hedging vary with market movements.
+Between August and October, the Trustee transitioned the Scheme's hedging arrangements from pooled fixed and index-linked gilt funds managed by BlackRock and two swaption contracts with Danske Bank, to all being invested in a segregated (LDI) managed account held by BlackRock.